Towards a spectrally multiplexed quantum repeater

-In most quantum repeater schemes that are currently experimentally investigated, long-lived entanglement is established between multi-mode quantum memories that are positioned at the opposite ends of ``elementary links" of limited length, e.g. around 10-100 km \cite{sangouard2011quantum}.
-Each attempt to establish entanglement is probabilistic, but the use of a sufficiently large number of modes ensures success with large probability in at least one of them \cite{sinclair2014spectral}-- which one being indicated by a ``heralding signal".
-This allows extending entanglement by means of entanglement swapping across neighboring elementary links after photons have been retrieved from their memories and their modes shifted to make them indistinguishable.
-Such feed-forward control has been implemented using modes of various degrees-of-freedom of the electromagnetic field, including temporal, spectral, spatial and orbital angular momentum modes \cite{Ortu2021,sinclair2014spectral,Lan2009,VernazGris2018,yang2018multiplexed,wang2021long,pu2017experimental}.
+In many quantum repeater schemes, long-lived entanglement is established between multi-mode quantum memories positioned at the opposite ends of ``elementary links" of limited length, e.g. 10-100 km \cite{sangouard2011quantum}.
+Each attempt is probabilistic, but the use of a sufficiently large number of modes ensures success with large probability in at least one of them \cite{sinclair2014spectral}-- which one being indicated by a ``heralding signal".
+In turn, this allows extending entanglement by means of entanglement swapping across neighboring elementary links after photons have been retrieved from their memories and their modes shifted to make them indistinguishable.
+Such feed-forward control has been implemented using various degrees-of-freedom (DOF) of the electromagnetic field \cite{Ortu2021,sinclair2014spectral,Lan2009,VernazGris2018,yang2018multiplexed,wang2021long,pu2017experimental}.

-To enable such multi-mode operation of an elementary link, all its elements---sources of entangled photon pairs, quantum memory for light, and single-photon detectors---must allow, respectively, emitting, storing and detecting photons in a multi-mode or mode-selective manner.
-However, while the creation, storage and detection of temporally multiplexed photon pairs is common, the other degrees of multiplexing have received much less attention, and their practical value remains to be assessed.
+To enable the required multi-mode operation of an elementary link, all its elements---sources of entangled photon pairs, optical quantum memory, and single-photon detectors---must allow, respectively, emitting, storing, and detecting photons in a multi-mode or mode-selective manner.
+However, while the creation, storage and detection of temporally multiplexed photon pairs is common, the other DOFs have received much less attention, and their practical value---including the joint operation of all components---remains to be assessed.
+This is particularly important for spectral modes since their use simplifies the quantum memory---no readout-on-demand is required \cite{sinclair2014spectral}---but, at the the same time, imposes new constraints on sources and detectors.